 Remember that Florence is an open-air museum and you can take advantage of this day to stroll around the entire historical center and enjoy the city during this special time of the year with all of the lights and decorations.
 Here is a suggested itinerary: start in Piazza San Lorenzo, then head to Piazza del Duomo, then down Via Calzaiuoli to Piazza della Signoria.
 Continue down past the Uffizi Gallery to Ponte Vecchio admiring the Arno along the way and end up at Palazzo Pitti.
 If you still have energy, climb up to Piazzale Michelangelo to enjoy the extraordinary panoramic view of Florence!

 Also many churches will be open, albeit for religious services... best times for visits is in the afternoon.
 Here are some specific hours for the churches we recommend:

 Santo Stefano/Boxing Day - December 26th

 Note that the 26th of December is the feast day of Santo Stefano, St. Stephen, patron saint for the country also known as Boxing Day.
-While it is a legal holiday in Italy, museums in Florence normally open on Tuesdays will be open.
-Several will continue their extended holiday hours.
+While it is a legal holiday in Italy, museums in Florence normally open will be open.